flintrocks/flint/docs/language_guide.md

 (Contract-specific.)

-Fallback functions are another special kind of functions, with a slightly modified declaration syntax:
+Fallback functions are another special kind of function, with a slightly modified declaration syntax:

 ```swift
 public fallback() {